Gattermeier/shortly/README.md

-#shortly-express
+#shortly
+A url shorting app, realized with Node, Express, Backbone, Bookshelf and Passport Authentication.
+For github authentication, edit client ID and client secret in app/passport-config.js

-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on with a pair.
+Note: This is a solo project I completed as a student at [hackreactor](http://hackreactor.com).